Master of Science Program

-Applicants should have the equivalent of a bachelor's degree or the equivalent from an accredited institution with a major in physics, or a minor in physics and a major in a cognate field from an accredited institution.
-Applicants should also have taken a minimum of one year of undergraduate chemistry.
-Applicants with prerequisite deficiencies may be required to take undergraduate course work or satisfactorily complete an examination as a condition of admission.

 Applicants should have the equivalent of a bachelor's degree or the equivalent from an accredited institution with a major in Physics, or a minor in Physics and a major in a related field.
 Those focusing in materials science may find it helpful to have taken at least one year of undergraduate Chemistry.